Maryland lottery ticket delivers $2 million for Hagerstown woman

 HAGERSTOWN, Md.
 (DC News Now) — A Hagerstown woman is $2 million richer after winning a Maryland Lottery scratch-off she purchased at Hub City Liquor.

-The woman, who insists on remaining anonymous, seemed to be on a winning streak as she won $100 on a lottery ticket, then took $30 of those winnings and put it on another ticket which landed her the $2 million.
+The woman, who wanted to stay anonymous, seemed to be on a winning streak as she won $100 on a lottery ticket, then took $30 of those winnings and put it on another ticket — which landed her the $2 million.

 The winner plans to buy a new house and a new car with her winnings, according to the Maryland Lottery.